 Moreover, the home medications were quite overwhelming.
-For graft-versus-host disease, I was prescribed Prograf, Cellcept, and Prednisone.
+For graft-versus-host disease, I was prescribed prograf, cellcept, and prednisone.
 These are immunosuppressants.
-To prevent infection, I was prescribed Voriconazole (antifungal), Valacyclovir (antiviral), and Cotrimoxazole (antibacterial).
+To prevent infection, I was prescribed voriconazole (antifungal), valacyclovir (antiviral), and cotrimoxazole (antibacterial).
 My risk for infection is greater because my immune system is weak.
-To prevent acidity, I was prescribed with Omeprazole.
-I also have to take Magnesium Oxide for chronic hypomagnesemia, and Coralan (anti-angina) and Eliquis (anticoagulant) for chronic deep vein thrombosis (blood clot).
+To prevent acidity, I was prescribed with omeprazole.
+I also have to take magnesium oxide for chronic hypomagnesemia, and ivabradine (anti-angina) and apixaban (anticoagulant) for chronic deep vein thrombosis (blood clot).

-For adrenal insufficiency, Prednisone was increased back to 20 mg daily and if I were to start tapering down again, I must taper very slowly.
-For hyperlipidemia, I was prescribed with Fenofibrate.
-Notably, my triglycerides subsequently decreased to 116 from 523 (Normal is below 150).
-On the other hand, my estradiol and follicle stimulating hormone were in the post-menopausal range.
-When asked if it was permanent or temporary menopause, my endocrinologist said that I have to see a reproductive endocrinologist, who can also assist me in exploring fertility options.
-However, she said that she may prescribed me hormone pills to help manage menopausal symptoms; but such pills are contraindicated to anticoagulant medicine, which I am taking.
+For adrenal insufficiency, prednisone was increased back to 20 mg daily, and if I were to start tapering down again, I must taper very slowly.
+For hyperlipidemia, I was prescribed with fenofibrate; notably, my triglycerides subsequently decreased to 116 from 523 (normal is below 150).
+For menopause, the doctor could prescribe hormone pills to manage symptoms, but I was hesitant because I am taking anticoagulant medication, which I believe is a contraindiction.
+I also asked if I had permanent or temporary menopause.
+The doctor replied that I have to see a reproductive endocrinologist for further evaluation and fertility options.

-And though my blood sugar was normal, I had to start monitoring it at home because Prednisone may cause a spike.
-I was also prescribed with Calcium and Vitamin D because Prednisone may cause osteoporosis.
+In addition, the doctor instructed me to start monitoring my blood sugar levels at home because prednisone may cause a spike.
+The doctor also prescribed calcium and vitamin D because prednisone may cause osteoporosis.